sheltermanager/asm3/src/static/pages/manual/_sources/wordkeys.rst.txt

    The pickup state / county
 TransportPickupZipcode / TransportPickupPostcode
    The pickup zipcode/postcode
-TransportDropoffName
+TransportPickupEmail
+   The email address of the pickup contact TransportPickupHomePhone
+   The home phone number of the pickup contact TransportPickupWorkPhone
+   The work phone number of the pickup contact TransportPickupCellPhone / TransportPickupMobilePhone The mobile phone number of the pickup contact TransportDropoffName
    The person the transport is taking the animal to if known TransportDropoffDateTime